Among the Renosterkoppies Hills in Kruger National Park

 The bill of a Southern Yellow-billed Hornbill often accounts for one-sixth of the bird’s body length.
 With it, a Hornbill is capable of overturning large obstacles when searching for insects, nuts or seeds but refrains from using its bill to dig.
 Most foraging is done on the ground or in low vegetation.
 Endemic to southern Africa, Bob and I felt blessed to have seen this gorgeous individual.

 We never knew what creature might show itself next.
 Kudu,

 Elephants, and Warthogs all were observed as we soaked up the South African experience.

 The animal sighting that gave us the greatest thrill that afternoon was that of a Leopard.
 On other occasions, we had spotted Leopards in the distance basking on rocks, but this cat crossed right in front of our vehicle.
 We were ecstatic and couldn’t think of a better ending to our day’s excursion!
-We hastened our return to Skukuza Rest Camp as there would only be a couple of hours to rest before setting off on a guided evening safari.
+We hastened our return to Skukuza Rest Camp in Kruger National Park as there would only be a couple of hours to rest before setting off on a guided evening safari.
 Oh the wonders that the onset of darkness would hold.

 Our Unforgettable Zulu Experience at Shakaland in South Africa